projectacrn/acrn-hypervisor/doc/api/hypercall_api.rst

 ##############

 This section contains APIs for the hypercall services.
-Sources for the Device Model are found in the `ACRN Hypervisor GitHub repo`_
+Sources for the Device Model are found in the `ACRN Hypervisor GitHub repo`_.

 .. _ACRN Hypervisor GitHub repo:
    https://github.com/projectacrn/acrn-hypervisor/